christophermwinn/python-api-challenge/README.md

 # python-api-challenge
 UTA Data Bootcamp- Module 6 Challenge

-I spent hours struggling with the Weather API.
+I spent hours and hoursstruggling with the Weather API.
 I kept getting the City not found message, meaning that there were errors.
 I wasn't able to return data for any cities.
 I printed the cities to make sure something was there (beyond the count).
 Also double checked the api key, and I printed that at one